Mt Penang Parklands

 These jobs will also assist with attracting people to the Parklands for employment opportunities, enhancing access to the public spaces and providing opportunities to deliver a great place to work and play.

 The Highway and Kangoo Road Commercial Precincts have been selected considering to the minimal impact that they'll make on the heritage significance of the Parklands.

 The 5.7 hectare Highway Commercial Precinct is located immediately adjacent to the Central Coast Highway and is identified for commercial redevelopment.
 Permitted uses of the land include commercial/office space, large-format retail outlets, specialty retail, educational institutions and related ancillary uses.

-Ecologically sustainable development at Mt Penang will activate the site and provide diverse opportunities for employment and business on the Central Coast.
+Ecologically sustainable development at Mount Penang will activate the site and provide diverse opportunities for employment and business on the Central Coast.

 By attracting niche and complementary business developments, the site also has the potential to support the redevelopment of Gosford’s CBD.